Kiriaki (Korinna) Fragkia

 korinna [at] cmu [dot] edu

 I am a second-year Ph.D. student in the Computer Science department at Carnegie Mellon University, where I am fortunate to be advised by Nina Balcan.
+My research is supported in part by the Cooperative AI PhD Fellowship.

 My research interests lie broadly in the intersection of AI and theoretical computer science.
 Specifically, I draw on tools from learning theory, algorithmic game theory, economics, and optimization to understand how incentives affect learning, interaction, and decision-making in multi-agent, strategic environments.